For a nominal fee, you can get your new registration sticker with next day delivery. Learn more below.

 |Alternate Mailing Address||Alternate Mailing Address|

 |$29 Convenience Fee||Learn more below|

 The late George Carlin once joked, “Kilometers are shorter than miles.
-Save gas, take your next trip in kilometers.”
-Unfortunately, reality trumps wit in this age of gas-price ouch.
-Grabbing the car keys for a fast run to the corner store now requires think-twice hesitancy.
-Consequently, instead of miles per gallon, some drivers now base their vehicle’s efficiency by errands per gallon, or, in extreme cases, kid’s soccer games per gallon.
+Save gas, take your next trip in kilometers."
+Unfortunately, reality trumps wit in this age of gas prices.
+Grabbing the car keys for a fast run to the corner store now requires you to think twice about necessity.
+Consequently, instead of miles per gallon, some drivers now base their vehicle's efficiency by errands per gallon, or, in extreme cases, kid's soccer games per gallon.

-Carpooling, riding public transportation and pedaling to work on a bicycle are championed as the common sense solutions to gas-price wince.
-But these are urban slanted, convenient, pipe dream measures for only those who reside in cities and well-managed suburbs.
-Residents in fringe townships aren’t afforded such options.
-They must purchase a hybrid vehicle, drive at permanent-school-zone speed or embrace Mennonite virtues.
+Carpooling, riding public transportation and pedaling to work on a bicycle are championed as the common sense solutions.
+But these solutions are geared mainly to those who reside in cities and well-managed suburbs.
+Residents in fringe townships aren't afforded such options.
+They must purchase a hybrid vehicle, drive at permanent-school-zone speed or limit their trips.

 All warrant merit, but lack universal practicality.
 Fortunately, there are other gas-saving options that require nothing more than slight alterations in your buying and driving habits.

 - Become gas-buying nocturnal.
 Only fill your tank during the coolest time of the day―late evening or early morning.
 Gas is more dense in cooler temperatures.
 And since fuel pumps measure by volume, rather than by density, you'll receive more gas for your buck.